Maratha Empire: British intervention

 In 1799, Yashwantrao Holkar was crowned King of the Holkars and he captured Ujjain.
 He started campaigning towards the north to expand his dominion in that region.
 Yashwant Rao rebelled against the policies of Peshwa Baji Rao II.
-In May 1802, he marched towards Pune the seat of the Peshwa.
+In May 1802, he marched towards Pune, the seat of the Peshwa.
 This gave rise to the Battle of Poona in which the Peshwa was defeated.
 After the Battle of Poona, the flight of the Peshwa left the government of the Maratha state in the hands of Yashwantrao Holkar.
 He appointed Amrutrao as the Peshwa and went to Indore on 13 March 1803.
-All except Gaekwad, chief of Baroda, who had already accepted British protection by a separate treaty on 26 July 1802, supported the new regime.
+All except Gaekwad, ruler of Baroda State, who had already accepted British protection by a separate treaty on 26 July 1802, supported the new regime.
 He made a treaty with the British.
 Also, Yashwant Rao successfully resolved the disputes with Scindia and the Peshwa.
 He tried to unite the Maratha Confederacy but to no avail.
 In 1802, the British intervened in Baroda to support the heir to the throne against rival claimants and they signed a treaty with the new Maharaja recognising his independence from the Maratha Confederacy in return for his acknowledgement of British paramountcy.
 Before the Second Anglo-Maratha War (1803–1805), the Peshwa Baji Rao II signed a similar treaty.
 The defeat in the Battle of Delhi, 1803 during the Second Anglo-Maratha War resulted in the loss of influence over Delhi for the Marathas.

 The Second Anglo-Maratha War represents the military high-water mark of the Marathas who posed the last serious opposition to the formation of the British Raj.
 The real contest for India was never a single decisive battle for the subcontinent, rather, it turned on a complex social and political struggle for the control of the South Asian military economy.
 The victory in 1803 hinged as much on finance, diplomacy, politics and intelligence as it did on battlefield manoeuvring and war itself.